deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 Dozens of grassroots-ported games are now played everyday in chat groups and through mailing lists.
 Collaborative tooling apps (polls, checklists, calendars, editors) are evolving.
 No permission from us, or any app store, is needed to create and distribute your apps.
-Programming newcomers succeeded in delivering working usable apps via a zip file containing an `index.html`, some assets and JS/TypeScript/CSS as preferred.
+Programming newcomers succeeded in delivering working usable apps via a ZIP file containing an `index.html`, some assets and JS/TypeScript/CSS as preferred.
 One of our more experienced and playful developers recently whipped up a chat app that runs inside a chat group —